Share the Gospel

 Growing

-For those growing in their faith, sharing the Gospel becomes a more intentional and integrated part of their daily lives.
-This stage involves a deeper understanding of evangelism as a calling and a mission, not just an occasional activity.
-Growing believers seek to share the Gospel through both words and actions, living out their faith in a way that attracts others to Christ.
+As you grow in your faith, sharing the Gospel becomes a more intentional and natural part of your daily life.
+Evangelism is not just an occasional activity; it is a calling and mission.
+You are invited to share the Gospel through both words and actions, living in a way that points people toward Christ.

-At this stage, believers develop a heart for the lost and a passion for missions, both locally and globally.
-They engage in more structured evangelistic efforts, such as outreach events, mission trips, and community service projects.
-This growing commitment to sharing the Gospel transforms their perspective on life and relationships, as they seek to be ambassadors of Christ in every area of their lives.
+Sharing can be as simple as inviting someone to church, where they can experience God’s love and hear the message of Jesus for themselves.
+As you continue to grow, you will develop a heart for the lost and a passion for missions, both locally and globally.
+This may lead you to take part in outreach events, mission trips, and community service projects.
+As your commitment deepens, sharing the Gospel will transform your perspective on life and relationships, helping you live as an ambassador of Christ in every area of your life.

 Multiplying

-For those multiplying in their faith, sharing the Gospel involves leading and equipping others to evangelize.
-Mature believers model a lifestyle of evangelism, demonstrating the importance and urgency of spreading the good news of Jesus.
-They mentor others, providing training and resources to help them share their faith effectively and confidently.
+As you multiply in your faith, sharing the Gospel means leading and equipping others to do the same.
+At this stage, you model a lifestyle of evangelism, showing by example the importance and urgency of spreading the good news of Jesus.
+You mentor others, offering encouragement, training, and resources so they can share their faith with confidence.

-At this stage, mature believers invest in developing new leaders and evangelists, creating a ripple effect that extends the reach of the Gospel.
-They organize and lead evangelistic initiatives, both within the church and in the broader community.
-Through their example and leadership, they help to multiply disciples who are committed to sharing the Gospel, impacting their communities and advancing God’s Kingdom in profound ways.
+Sometimes this is as simple as encouraging someone to invite a friend to church, while at other times it involves organizing and leading evangelistic efforts in the church or community.
+As you invest in developing new leaders and evangelists, you create a ripple effect that extends the reach of the Gospel far beyond yourself.
+Through your example and leadership, you multiply disciples who are committed to sharing the Gospel, impacting your community and advancing God’s Kingdom in powerful ways.